|

 2.4.
 Older people are more likely to live alone or in institutions

-3.2.
-Prime-aged adults and families are facing a difficult financial situation
+not exclusively 3.2.
+Prime-aged adults and families are facing a difficult financial

 3.7.
 Older people are the main users of health and social care